7 Questions to Ask Yourself Before Taking Out a Short-Term Loan to Fund Your Home Improvements

 This loan is used by a business’s accounts receivables and utilizes invoices that are unpaid by customers.
 Construction companies may use this loan type if you buy or rent equipment.
 These loans are optimal for large-scale projects.

-The short-term loan option you’ll choose will depend on the amount of money you’ll need and how quickly you’ll need it.
+The short-term loan option you choose will depend on the amount of money you’ll need and how quickly you’ll need it.
 For example, a sudden plumbing problem will need your immediate attention, making a payday or same-day personal loan a great option if you’re low on funds.

 On the other hand, lines of credit are perfect for consistent borrowing, commonly found with long-term projects.
 For example, basement renovations or building a detached garage.

-1. How Long Will it Take to Pay Back the Loan?
+1. How Long Will It Take to Pay Back the Loan?

 How Long Will it Take to Pay Back the Loan